PrineetKaur/AI-Doc-Pipeline/Docs/README.md

 Explore the reasoning behind decisions such as:

-- Why AI was introduced after deterministic generation
+- _Why AI was introduced after deterministic generation?_
-- Why adapters were chosen over pipeline-specific parsing
+- _Why adapters were chosen over pipeline-specific parsing?_
-- Why the architecture evolved incrementally
+- _Why the architecture evolved incrementally?_
-- Why an `InputFactory` was introduced only after multiple adapters existed
+- _Why an `InputFactory` was introduced only after multiple adapters existed?_
-- Why these documentation sources were prioritized
+- _Why these documentation sources were prioritized?_
-- How each decision balanced simplicity, extensibility, and maintainability
+- _How each decision balanced simplicity, extensibility, and maintainability?_

 This explains not only what the architecture is, but why it was designed this way.